 Recreation and Water Quality

-The primary focus of COCMP is coastal water quality.
+The primary focus of COCMP was coastal water quality.
 Human activities on land and sea can affect coastal water quality.
 COCMP will use technologies that can monitor surface currents—no matter what the weather is—unlike other technologies, such as satellites, which cannot “read” the ocean surface through clouds or at night.
 COCMP plans to deploy these technologies to efficiently monitor California 's coast.

 Beach closures due to sewage have become more common in the U.S. With help from the Scripps Institution of Oceanography (University of California, San Diego), the City of Imperial Beach has established a system to track sewage movement.
 Using a three-site high frequency radar system, the city tracks and predicts sewage movement from Tijuana.
 This effort benefits all beach users in the Imperial Beach area, which has suffered from the largest number of beach closures in the United States.